Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Continual DQN Expansion Algorithm

 \section{Continual DQN Expansion Algorithm}

 We propose a novel approach for adaptively constructing Q-function subspaces to address the challenges of non-stationary environments.
 Our Continual Deep Q-Network (DQN) Expansion (CDE) approach dynamically generates and adjusts Q- function subspaces, denoted as $\Theta_1, \ldots, \Theta_N$, based on environmental changes and task requirements.
-This method not only aims to mitigate catastrophic forgetting through selective expansion and the use of an elastic weight consolidation regularized loss but also seeks to enhance the agent's plasticity by leveraging rational adaptive activation function for faster adaptability to new tasks.

-In the subsequent sections, we provide a brief overview of elastic weight consolidation (EWC) and pad\'e activation units (PAU).
-Following this, we explain our methodology, detailing the integration of our proposed subspace expansion technique with EWC and PAU.
+By selectively expanding these subspaces and employing elastic weight consolidation (EWC), our method mitigates catastrophic forgetting, while a rational adaptive activation function enhances plasticity for rapid task adaptation.
+In the following sections, we review EWC and Padé activation units (PAU) and describe how our methodology integrates subspace expansion with PAU and EWC.